nidhineshnand/SnakesGame/README.md

 # SnakesGame
-This is a simple snakes game that became famous in phones such as the nokia 1010.
+This is a simple snakes game that became famous in phones such as the Nokia 1010.